Judy Bentinck

 Judith Ann Bentinck, Countess of Portland, Countess Bentinck und Waldeck Limpurg (née Emerson; born 10 October 1952 in Newcastle-Under-Lyme) is a couture milliner based in Central London.
-She is married to actor Tim Bentinck, also a peer of the realm, by which marriage she holds her titles.
+She is married to fellow actor Tim Bentinck, Earl of Portland.

 Background and education

 She was born to John Robert Emerson (Weardale, County Durham, 1920–1994) and wife Mary Elizabeth Graham (Chester, Cheshire, 1922–).

 She attended Alleyne’s School (later Alleyne's High School), Stone, Staffordshire.
 She gained a BA in printed textiles at Liverpool College of Art, then later moved into the world of costume design, working for the RSC, the BBC and the Royal Opera House and teaching at the Bristol Old Vic Theatre School where she met her future husband.

 Bentinck trained with Rose Cory, Royal Warrant Holder and world-renowned teacher.

 Career

 Portland Hats was started in 2002 and re-branded in 2004 to Judy Bentinck Millinery to 'emphasize the exclusivity of her product'.
 Housed at Cockpit Arts Studios in Holborn, Judy creates a Spring/Summer and an Autumn/Winter Collection each year, but the majority of her work is bespoke, by commission.

 Bentinck teaches millinery through Cockpit Arts Studios and Central Saint Martins.